superfly/docs/reference/scaling.html.md

 This application uses the shared-cpu-1x (one shared CPU) VM size, with 512MB of RAM for each instance and there should be four instances of it created.

-## Anchor Scaling

-Fly optimizes the placement of your app based on conditions on our network.
-But if you want finer-grained control over where your apps run, you can achieve that with [Fly volumes](/docs/reference/volumes/).

-If your app is associated with Fly volume persistent storage, you can use them to anchor your app to specific regions.
-So if you want three instances of an app in one region (say LHR), and one instance in another (say FRA), and the app looked for a volume named `example` you can:

-* Create three volumes in LHR named `example`
-* Create one volume in FRA named `example`
-* Set the scale count to 4

-When an app which has storage starts up, it looks for a volume with a particular name.
-We’ll place your app to fit your available volumes.
-In that way, volumes act as anchors that attach your app to specific regions in specific numbers.

 ## Scaling Virtual Machines